jackjackdaw/silex-tiny/README.md

 This will install the package and all the dependencies.

-First, you need to create a set for Tiny.
-You can do this using the command line tools included in Tiny.
+Before using Tiny, you need to create a random set.
+You can easily do this using the command line tools included in Tiny.

     $ ./vendor/zackkitzmiller/tiny/bin/genset